wp-plugins/bepro-listings/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 This plugin includes the tools needed to implement searchable listings on any page or post.
+With buddypress, users can manage their own listings

 == Description ==
 [youtube http://www.youtube.com/watch?v=cfASHxSNIHY /]